Sanoojan/REFace/README.md

 We build a test benchmark for quantitative analysis.

 ## Quantitative Results
-By default, we assume that the COCOEE is downloaded and saved to the directory `test_bench`.
-To generate the results of test bench, you can use `scripts/inference_test_bench.py`.
-For example,

-or simply run:
+By default we assume the original dataset images, selected source images and target images  and corresponding swapped images are generated.
+To evaluate the face swapping in terms if FID, ID retrieval, Pose and Expression simply run:

 ```
 bash inference_test_bench.sh
 ```